 Reinstatement of Financial Aid

 To have financial aid eligibility reinstated, a student may make up the credit hour and/or grade point index deficiencies in a subsequent term without receipt of financial aid for that term.
-University aid is only offered (if the student maintains eligibility) for eight consecutive semesters.
+University aid is only offered (if the student maintains eligibility) for eight semesters.